 Usually not.
 The diagnosis of tenosynovitis and tendinopathy can usually be made when your doctor talks to you and examines the affected area.
 If an infection is the suspected cause (rare) then blood tests and other tests may be done to find the cause of the infection.

-What treatment is there for tendinopathy or tenosynovitis?
+What is the treatment for tendinopathy or tenosynovitis?

 If your symptoms have been caused by carrying out the same movement repeatedly, it is important to try to avoid this movement.
 Otherwise, the best treatment for tendinopathy or tenosynovitis is uncertain.
 However, one or more of the following treatments may be used:

 - Rest.
 It is important to rest, or at least reduce the use of the affected area, to allow the condition to settle.
 Sometimes a splint, firm bandage or brace is put on a wrist if this is the area affected.
 This forces your hand and wrist to stay in the same position for a time to allow rest of the affected tendon.